MitchellMalleo/APIdleManager/README.md

 ### Idle Timer Managing

-- To intercept any touches within a view controller and reset the timer, override the `-(UIResponder *)nextResponder` method (if you haven't already) and replace it with:
+- To intercept any touches within a view controller and refresh the timer, override the `-(UIResponder *)nextResponder` method (if you haven't already) and replace it with:

 		-(UIResponder *)nextResponder
 		{